 Since 2001, I've been devoting most of my time to trying to turn my former hobby into some sort of viable career as an author.
 (Ha!)
 It was only in 2003 that I finally started to send my fictional works out for consideration.
 Two of my stories were both accepted in one glorious week in October of 2003, and then another one was accepted in May 2004.
 My ghost story “The Spectral Pipe Smoker” appeared in the 40th Anniversary, Spring/Summer 2004 issue of The Pipe Smoker's Ephemeris, while my parody “A Very Short Sherlock Holmes Mystery” was published in Issue #19 of Happy in March 2005.
 (Read the story here.)
 My horror/humor story “Don't Push the Resurrection Button!” was published in Issue #65 of The Nocturnal Lyric in early December October 2005.
 An article I wrote about the mechanics of addressing and mailing short story and article submissions entitled "It's in the Mail" appeared in the March 2005 issue of Writing Basics, a special issue of Writer's Digest.
 I'm also currently pursuing getting more magazine and newspaper work.

 In addition to my short stories and articles, I've also written a novel that I'm currently seeking representation for called The Return Of Orpheus in which a vampire terrorizes the campus of Michigan State University.
-(I know, I'd groan too hearing that thumbnail description, but hopefully it's not a totally cheesy piece of work.)
+(Buy Kindle version here.)
 I'm currently in the process of revising my second novel Requiem for a Biker that chronicles the weird occurrences revolving around the 21st anniversary of the mysterious disappearance of a local motorcycle gang in the hinterlands of mid-Michigan.
 I'm also working on a historical monograph about how the communist elite in the Soviet Union handled their dead, and how these practices spread to other communist regimes around the world.

 Some changes have been made to LiveJournal, and we hope you enjoy them!
 As we continue to improve the site on a daily basis to make your experience here better and faster, we would greatly appreciate your feedback about these changes.
 Please let us know what we can do for you!